 By Ron Kohavi and Roger Longbotham

-Appears in Encyclopedia of Machine Learning and Data Mining, edited by Claude Sammut and Geoff Webb.
+Appears in Encyclopedia of Machine Learning and Data Science 2023, edited by Dinh Phung, Geoff Webb, and Claude Sammut.

 Definitive version: https://doi.org/10.1007/978-1-4899-7502-7_891-2

 ACMRef: Ron Kohavi and Roger Longbotham, 2023.
 Online Controlled Experiments and A/B Tests.
 In: Phung, D., Webb, G.I., Sammut, C. (eds) Encyclopedia of Machine Learning and Data Science.
 Springer, New York, NY. https://doi.org/10.1007/978-1-4899-7502-7_891-2

 © 2023.
 This is the author's version of the work.
 It is posted here for your personal use.
 Not for redistribution.
 The definitive version is published in the Encyclopedia of Machine Learning and Data Mining.